Applications for Semester 1, 2020 are now open and close Sunday 1 December.

 Students applying for a Course Transfer to the Bachelor of Dental Science (Honours) will be assessed on WAM, and will need to meet the biology and chemistry pre-requisite.
 Students applying for a course transfer will not need to complete the University Clinical Aptitude Test (UCAT).

 How to apply:

 - Complete the Course transfer impact statement form [375KB] and submit it with your internal course transfer application (the Admissions team will seek any needed approvals for you).

 How to apply

-You will be able to access the application form for Semester 1, 2020 applications here from Monday 14 October to Sunday 1 December.
+You can access the application forms for Semester 1, 2020 applications until Sunday 1 December.

 After you apply

 Your internal course transfer application will begin to be assessed once results have been released, please refer to result release dates.
 You should allow for processing time after results have been released.

 You will be given the maximum allowable credit (advanced standing) for your new course based on your previous studies.